sarwanazhar/sarwanazhar/README.md

 # About Me

 Iam a passionate developer with a love for all things code, chess, and a dash of digital mischief.
-You’ll usually find me juggling TypeScript, JavaScript, and C/C++ across my many projects—or cracking a puzzle on LeetCode with the same gusto I bring to a chess match.
+You’ll usually find me juggling TypeScript, python, and go across my many projects—or cracking a puzzle on LeetCode with the same gusto I bring to a chess match.

 ## 🛠️ My Playground